uscore2/uscore2.github.io/_posts/2017-12-12-uscore2-salford-workshop.md

 ![IMG_5485.jpg]({{site.baseurl}}/media/IMG_5485.jpg)

-The workshops provided useful insights into how the peer review mechanism can be developed, and took into account both UScore2, and future considerations for a global city-city peer review process.
+The workshops provided useful insights into how the peer review mechanism can be developed, and took into account both Uscore2, and future considerations for a global city-city peer review process.

-Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
-Use the toolbar above, or click the **?** button for formatting help.